Sam’s practice covers 3 broad jurisdictions: the Crown Court, the Coroner’s Court and financial remedies in the Family Courts.

 2018 R v Hooton (PoCA proceedings involving complex ‘corporate veil’ and ‘other offending’ arguments)

-2018 R v Cruickshanks (allegations of GBH not pursued against client after the Crown Prosecutor was ordered to attend court to answer wholesale failure to deal
+2018 R v Cruickshanks (allegations of GBH not pursued against client after the Crown Prosecutor was ordered to attend court to answer wholesale failure to deal with disclosure)

 2018 Op Honeybee (Trading Standards’ case involving 27 victims being defrauded of £125,000 across the county)